Black Friday Car Shopping Tips and Advice

 The dealership will be busy (See “Brace for Crowds” above), so they’ll quickly offer the best available deal.

-If you’re prepared to spend the whole day at the dealership haggling over price, you may be in for a surprise.
-Dealers will not want to waste time with you over a couple hundred dollars.
-They will either do the deal with you or not.
+If you’re ready to spend the whole day at the dealership negotiating, you might be in for a surprise.
+Dealers usually won’t spend hours haggling over a couple of hundred dollars on Black Friday.
+They’ll either make the deal with you or move on.

 See what your vehicle is worth before contacting a car dealership.